 Examples Of Various Ways To Invite People To Hang Out

 To form a social life an important step is to take the initiative to try to make plans with potential friends, and not to wait around and hope they invite you out first.
 Some people say they're not exactly sure how to ask someone to hang out.
-This article will give a bunch of examples of different ways you might ask someone to do something with you.
+This article will give a bunch of examples of different ways to do that.

 Methods of inviting people out

-You can invite people out face to face, over the phone, by texting, by email/Facebook message, or through a chat window.
+You can invite people out face to face, over the phone, by texting, by email/app message, or through a chat window.
 If you're arranging a larger gathering you can naturally also use a mix of these methods.
 I'd say one isn't better than the others.
 Of course, text messages can hit more people at once, and creating a Facebook event thread creates a spot where people can discuss and coordinate the plan.
-What will really determine whether people accept or not is whether the proposed activity works for them, not if you invite them out in person or through a text message.
+Again, what will really determine whether people accept is if they think they activity will be fun and that it fits their schedule, not if you invite them out in person or through a text message.

 The tone of the invitation